🎉 INDIAN LAND HIGH SCHOOL

 LINQ sent an enhanced security announcement indicating that LINQ Connect via a web browser will prompt users to complete a CAPTCHA verification step when logging in.

-about 9 hours ago, Lancaster County School District
+21 days ago, Lancaster County School District

 LINQ